 Chatting with Susan Gaire About the Tapestry Interest Group at Local Cloth

 Ceil volunteered to create and distribute paper templates after designing the heartbeat line digitally.
-At present, we feel participants should have the freedom to choose their own colors, with one proviso: the contrast between the heartbeat line and the background must remain strong.
+At present, we feel participants should have the freedom to choose their own colors, with one proviso: the heartbeat line will be red, and the background must contrast so that the red lines will be obvious.

 I will send out a request for participation to everyone who has attended the Handwork Circle during the past year to ensure that all who wish to be involved are informed.